white-lab/protocols/protocols/retrovirus_cell_line.md

     3. Allocate 1 mL of virus to one tube.
     4. Add 4-5 μg / mL of polybrene to tube.
     5. Wait 5-10 minutes for polybrene to mix with virus.
-    6. Add polybrene-virus mix to your cells.
+    6. Add polybrene:virus mix to your cells.
 Add 1-2 mL of regular media alongside the filtered supernatant if your cells need serum or other nutrients.
     7. Save other eppendorf of virus in the freezer.
 First freeze in the -20 and